vault27/Foundation/paloalto.md

 - Up to 16 firewalls as peer members of an HA cluster
 - Active firewall has less priority
 - Firewall-specific configuration such as management interface IP address or administrator profiles, HA specific configuration, log data, and the Application Command Center (ACC) information is not shared between peers
+- Any Layer 3 interface that is already active in the network will receive a new MAC address once HA is enabled (and committed), which could cause connectivity issues while switches and clients learn the new MAC associated with the firewall IPs.
+Some ARP tables may need to be cleared and static entries updated

+Monitoring
+- Link monitoring: If an interface goes down, the member fails
+- Path monitoring: If an IP becomes unavailable, the member fails
+- Heartbeat monitoring: The peers periodically send heartbeat packages and hello messages to verify they are up and running
+- Hardware monitoring: The member continually performs packet path health monitoring on its own hardware and fails if a malfunction is detected

 ### The conditions that trigger a failover are: